akhileshmoghe/akhileshmoghe.github.io/_posts/AWS/IoT/2020-02-21-AWS-IoT-Device-Management.md

   * When you have a reached a point where it makes sense to consider provisioning in advance!
     * Like in cases of Consumer Products, which are produced in bulk but for a long time are not purchased.
     * Such products need activation whenever they connect for the first time to cloud.
-    * the manufacturer cannot predict when a device will be used first-time and act on provisioning process.
+    * The manufacturer cannot predict when a device will be used first-time and act on provisioning process.
     * So, in such situations JITP is an ideal way.
 * Just-In-Time Provisioning (JITP) allows you to register devices dynamically.
 * In order to use JITP:
-  * you register your own CA with AWS IoT,
+  * You register your own CA with AWS IoT,
-  * *<u>enable automatic registration</u>* within AWS IoT
+  * *<u>Enable automatic registration</u>* within AWS IoT
-  * *<u>associate the provisioning template to your CA</u>*.
+  * *<u>Associate the provisioning template to your CA</u>*.
     * __*Provisioning Template*__
-      * There are two types of provisioning templates in AWS IoT.
+      * There are *<u>two types of provisioning templates</u>* in AWS IoT.
         * One is used for just-in-time provisioning (JITP) and bulk registration and
-      * the second is used for fleet provisioning.
+        * The second is used for fleet provisioning.
       * [Template example for JITP and bulk registration](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html#bulk-template-example)
   * You will also generate your own public key infrastructure (PKI) keys and certificates
-  * and then copy them to your devices.
+  * And then copy them to your devices.

   #### Register your CA certificate, to create your own client/device certificates:
   * AWS IoT supports client/device certificates signed by other root certificate authorities (CA).